dreadlord-sedai/dreadlord-sedai/README.md

 **`The Hungry Dev`**

 ### I'm Dehemi Fabio from Sri Lanka.
-I am A Software Engineer and Passionate AI Hobbyist, Ameteur Boxer, Avid Hiker and  Fanfiction Writer.
+I am A Software Engineer and Passionate AI Hobbyist, Ameatur Boxer, Avid Camper and  Fanfiction Writer.
 I like to create and apply practical software solutions, while learning new languages and frameworks.